 She is also well known for her beadwork, sewing and quilting, and is an active member of the Mitchell Memorial Methodist Church and participates in the Chickasaw Elders Choir.

-Rose and her husband Gene have three daughters, six grandchildren and two great-grandchildren.
+Rose and her late husband Gene have three daughters, six grandchildren and two great-grandchildren.